-Princeton Learning Cooperative's approach is pretty simple.We focus on what leads to a meaningful education and get rid of the unnecessary parts of school teens don't like and that get in the way of learning.
+Princeton Learning Cooperative's approach is pretty simple.We focus on meaningful education and let go of the one-size-fits-all approach that teens don't like and that gets in the way of learning.

 small, welcoming community